Does the term Dunning Kruger effect seem complicated? Don’t worry. Let me explain what it means with a true story of a bank robbery.

 What is the Dunning Kruger effect?

 The Dunning Kruger effect states, when you know only a little about a topic, you tend to think you know a lot.
 In simple words, the lesser you know about a subject, the higher the overconfidence in your abilities.

 The graph below explains how the effect works.

-When you know nothing about an area, you do nothing because you do not know where to begin.
-When you learn a little about the topic, your confidence skyrockets.
-You believe you know everything necessary and consider yourself an expert.
+When you know nothing about a topic, you stay away from it because you do not know where to begin.
+But as soon as you learn a little knowledge of the area, your confidence skyrockets.
+You believe you know most of what is necessary and consider yourself an expert.

-After you gain more knowledge, you slowly start realizing what you lack.
+As you gain more expertise, you slowly start realizing what you lack.
 Little by little, your overconfidence starts reducing.
-After you develop more expertise, your confidence starts building up again, but this time for the right reasons as shown by the upward curve.
+After you develop the real skills, your confidence starts building up again, but this time for the right reasons as shown by the upward curve.

 Let me compare the effect with real life.

 Consider the gap of knowledge as a river to cross with your target on the other side.
 A person who knows nothing about the dangers of water faces a higher risk, yet has a higher tendency to leap right in.
 Someone who knows the risk of drowning will jump only if he can handle it.